Dcalligy/Selection-Sort/README.md

 Write a program that implements a selection sort.
 When given an array with n elements, selection_sort must do the following:

-* Search the array to find the largest element (use the function that find the index of the largest element),
+* Search the array to find the largest element (use the function that finds the index of the largest element),
 * Then swap the element at the last posistion of the array.
 * Call itself recursively to sort the first n-1 element of the array.